jdkublnick/HAFS/doc/UsersGuide/source/BuildingRunningTesting/BuildRunHAFS.rst

 Building and Running HAFS
 *******************************

 This chapter walks users through a basic experiment using HAFS.
-Data comes from Tropical Storm Isaias (2020-08-25 12z) and is already available on disk on supported systems.
+Data comes from Hurricane Laura (2020-08-25 12z) and is already available on disk on supported systems.

 Currently, the HAFS application works on these NOAA HPC platforms: